Freshmen from nations outside the US entering the University of Oklahoma are eligible to apply to the Honors College if:

 Jeff Cooper, Honors Advisor

 The Honors College curriculum at the University of Oklahoma provides academically talented students with the opportunity to develop their intellectual potential to the fullest.
 The Honors College has its own faculty but also draws from the best research and teaching faculty from all undergraduate colleges of the University to offer an enhanced curriculum at both the lower and upper divisions.
 Students can enroll in the small sections (generally 19-22) of honors-designated general education courses, interdisciplinary Honors classes developed by the Honors faculty, team-taught colloquia, the Oxford University summer program, and independent study and research with faculty in the student’s major discipline.
 The Honors College also encourages active participation in OU’s Education Abroad program, the Oklahoma Scholar-Leadership Enrichment Program seminars taught by nationally recognized scholars, and the Feaver-MacMinn Seminar.

 The Honors College does not confer a degree.
 It confers the cum laude designation upon graduation.
 Students in the Honors College can major in any of the academic disciplines offering undergraduate bachelor’s degrees at the University of Oklahoma.
 Those who complete the Honors College curricular requirements and achieve a final cumulative grade point average of 3.40 or higher will earn a degree designation of either cum laude, magna cum laude, or summa cum laude.
 This is the most prestigious undergraduate degree designation attainable at the University and is indicated on both the final transcript and the diploma.

 The Medical Humanities Scholars Program is a highly selective, sequential BA-MD program that prepares 5-8 incoming high school seniors per year for a career in medicine through an enhanced pre-medical curriculum (MH Minor) that includes extensive coursework in history, literature, fine arts, philosophy, ethics, sociology, anthropology, economics, spirituality, and politics as they relate to health, disease, and the practice of medicine.
-MH Scholars are expected to develop proficiency in foreign spoken language.
+MH Scholars are expected to develop proficiency in world spoken language.
 Students also engage in service learning and clinical experiences to develop an appreciation for the biopsychosocial dimensions of health and healing.
 Upon admission into the program, students receive provisional acceptance at the University of Oklahoma College of Medicine, contingent upon their GPA and MCAT scores.